 Understanding how Power BI calculates totals

-Take a look at the following Matrix visuals.
+Take a look at the following matrix visuals.

-In this example, each row in the Matrix visual farthest to the right is showing the Amount for each salesperson/date combination.
+In this example, each row in the matrix visual farthest to the right is showing the Amount for each salesperson/date combination.
 However, since a salesperson shows up against multiple dates, the numbers can appear more than once.
 Thus, the accurate total from the underlying data, and a simple addition of the visible values, do not equate.
 This is a common pattern when the value you’re summing is on the ‘one’ side of a one-to-many relationship.

-Using drill down with the Matrix visual
+Using drill-down actions with the matrix visual

-With the Matrix visual, you can do all sorts of interesting drill down activities that weren't available before.
+With the matrix visual, you can do all sorts of interesting drill-down activities that weren't available before.
 This includes the ability to drill down using rows, columns, and even into individual sections and cells.
 Let's take a look at how each of these works.

 Drill down on row headers